amazon-ion/ion-element-kotlin/README.md

 ```

 Each of `*Value` properties has a corresponding `*ValueOrNull`, which converts Ion null values to a Kotlin `null`.
 These
-should be used when the application wishes to allow elements to be non-null.
+should be used when the application wishes to allow elements to be null.

 ```Kotlin
 val nullElement: AnyElement = loadSingleElement("null")